BoxcarsAI/boxcars/README.md

 - Calculator: uses an Engine to generate ruby code to do math
 - SQL: given an ActiveRecord connection, it will generate and run sql statments from a prompt.
 - ActiveRecord: given an ActiveRecord connection, it will generate and run ActiveRecord statements from a prompt.
+- Swagger: give a Swagger Open API file (YAML or JSON), answer questions about or run against the referenced service.
+See [here](https://github.com/BoxcarsAI/boxcars/blob/main/notebooks/swagger_examples.ipynb) for examples.

 ### Run a list of Boxcars
 ```ruby